tomkirish/AzureSecNotes/README.md

     * Definition -
         * Provide native support for No SQL and OSS API's including Mongo DB, Cassandra, SQL, and more.
     * Features -
-        * Guarenteed low latency with push button elastic scalability and global distribution.
+        * Guaranteed low latency with push button elastic scalability and global distribution.
     * Security -
         * Encryption at rest
         * Master keys and Resource tokens for data access